brickcap/restyskeleton/README.md

 restyskeleton is intended to be used as a quick way to create a openresty applications, without having to invest too much energy on a project layout upfront, so that you can jump straight into the good stuff.
 Creating either standalone openresty servers or applications that give new life to your existing servers.

 It allows you to leap over the graves,so to speak.
-No need to roll up your sleeves and embark on a six feet deep earth digging enterprise, if I may be allowed to illustrate with an analogy.
+No need to roll up your sleeves and embark on a six feet deep, earth digging enterprise, if I may be allowed to illustrate with an analogy.
 A side mission of the project is to give you ideas on how openresty code can be organized.
 Feel free to experiment with many different ways of arranging your files and settle on a form that suits you best.

 You must have node js installed on the system you wish to run restyskeleton on.
 Without node js the dead will lie pecaefully in their grave and foil all our evil plans.
 It's a sacrifice that must be made.
 Our Lord demands blood.